ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

        and characters after that with less than two white spaces while the popup is open.
     2. A user selects an option from the dropdown list either using mouse click/pressing Enter or Tab.
     3. A user adds two or more spaces after triggering the mention popup.
+    4. In the absence of `nimble-rich-text-mention-users` and no mapping elements.

 _CSS Classes and CSS Custom Properties that affect the component_